Custom Motor Solution CAse Study

 Execution

-Once approved, Hankscraft manufactured samples for testing.
+Hankscraft manufactured samples for testing.
 Because the holding torque specification was not achieved, a second round of samples were created with updates to the motor windings.
+The specifications were met in the second round of tests.
+Hankscraft then worked to improve motor efficiency.

 The manufacturing development phase included process flow diagrams, Design Failure Mode Effect and Analysis (DFEMA), Process Failure Mode and Effects Analysis (PFEMA), control plan, component drawings, production work instructions, functional inspection test plan, special features list, and all other supporting documentation to support manufacturing.
 These documents were all reviewed with our customer for feedback throughout the process.